+Answer the following questions relating to the hardware and software of the computer.

+- 3.1 Explain the difference between hardware and software? - 3.2 Name the four stages in the information processing cycle. - 3.3 A local computer supplier has given you two quotes for computers that can be used for the club.
+Club members are questioning what some the information means.
+Answer the following questions for them:

+Computer A FUJITSU Esprimo P2550 Desktop PC Intel Pentium Dual Core 2,6 GHz 320 GB HDD 2GB RAM 677 Mhz Dual layer DVD writer

+Integrated video adapter and LAN Card reader Includes Keyboard and mouse Windows 7 Basic

+Computer B

-Ansv 3.1 3.2 3.3 ver the following questions relating to the hardy Explain the difference between hardware as Name the four stages in the information pro A local computer supplier has given you tw the club.
-Club members are questioning wh following questions for them: nd software?
-(2) cessing cycle.
-(4) Computer A Computer B ı UJITSU Esprimo P2550 Desktop PC ntel Pentium Dual Core 2,6 GHz 320 GB HDD 2GB RAM 677 Mhz Dual layer DVD writer ntegrated video adapter and LAN Card reader Includes Keyboard and mouse Windows 7 Basic FUJITSU Amilo Li3710 Laptop Pentium Dual Core 2,1 GHz (T4300) 250 GB HDD 2GB RAM 677 Mhz Connectivity: WLAN/LAN Dual Layer DVD writer Card Reader 15.6" Display Webcam Windows 7 Premium 1 Year collect and return Warranty 3.3.1 Which computer would be portable 3.3.2 How big is the hard drive in Compu 3.4 3.3.3 Which computer has the faster CPU One of the members does not understand the Explain the difference between memory and 3.4.1 Speed ne difference between memory and storage. d storage under the following headings: 3.5 3.4.2 Technology Explain what a driver is by referring to its fu (2) unction.
-(1) 3.6 For each of the following, say whether they application software.
+FUJITSU Amilo Li3710 Laptop Pentium Dual Core 2,1 GHz (T4300) 250 GB HDD 2GB RAM 677 Mhz Connectivity: WLAN/LAN Dual Layer DVD writer Card Reader 15.6" Display Webcam Windows 7 Premium 1 Year collect and return Warranty

+3.3.1 Which computer would be portable?
+Which word indicates this?
+(2) 3.3.2 How big is the hard drive in Computer A?
+(1) 3.3.3 Which computer has the faster CPU?
+(1) 3.4 One of the members does not understand the difference between memory and storage. n the difference between memory and storage under the following headings: 3.4.1 Speed (2) 3.4.2 Technology (2) 3.5 Explai n what a driver is by referring to its function.
+(1) 3.6 For eac ch of the following, say whether they fall into the category of system software or applica ation software.
 3.6.1 Word processor.
 (1) 3.6.2 Operating system.
-(1) 3.7 3.8 What does GUI mean?
-(Do not just write ou What is the difference between an icon and = 3.
-0 what is the unference between an icon and a shortcut: 3.9 Name two typical components of a GUI inte [22] QUE STION 4: SHORT ANSWERS club members would like to connect all of the co imputers in a network and to the Internet.
-Answer the 4.1 What is a network?
-(2) 4.2 Name three advantages of using a network 4.3 Name two possible disadvantages of a netw ork.
-(2)
+(1) 3.7 What d loes GUI mean?
+(Do not just write out the words that make up the acronym.)
+(1) 3.8 What i s the difference between an icon and a shortcut?
+(2) 3.9 Name two typical components of a GUI interface, excluding icons and shortcuts.
+(2) [22]

+The club members would like to connect all of the computers in a network and to the Internet.
+Answer the following questions to help them in this regard.

-Why is the Internet described as an example of a network?
+4.1 What is a network?
+(2) 4.2 Name three advantages of using a network in the photography club.
+(3) 4.3 Name two possible disadvantages of a network.
+(2) 4.4 Why is the Internet described as an example of a network?
+(1) [8]